betterscientificsoftware/bssw.io/Articles/Blog/2023-07-BSSwFellows2022.md

 1. Optimizing I/O in serial and parallel applications
 2. Optimally writing and reading checkpoints in serial and parallel applications
 3. Optimizing I/O and checkpointing AI/machine learning models/applications
-4. Techniques for leveraging the features in the underlying hardware and filesystems (e.g., Lustre) for optimizing applications’ I/O while being aware of portability issues.
+4. Techniques for leveraging the features in the underlying hardware and filesystems (e.g., Lustre) for optimizing applications' I/O while being aware of portability issues.

 <a href="https://github.com/ritua2/bsswfellowship" class="link-row">Optimizing I/O for Better Performance</a>